 How Craftsman Window Trim Works:

 Craftsman window trim is a general trim design profile based on the elements of classical architecture.
-Craftsman window trim can be extremely ornate, or incredibly simple.
-But, it will always create an identifiable visual effect because it has the same common design elements in every application.
+This style of window trim can be extremely ornate.
+Or it can be incredibly simple.
+But, it will always create an identifiable visual effect because the same design elements are used in every application.

 I like to break craftsman window trim into two sections: upper window and lower window.